 Kaziranga National Park: Perfect Example of Conservation Efforts

 The rigorous conservation efforts of India and parts of Nepal raised the world population of this rare species to 3555 that once hit as low as 600.
-Needless to say, Assam’s Kaziranga National has extended an incredibly good role in this initiative.
+Needless to say, Assam’s Kaziranga National has extended an incredibly useful role in this initiative.

-Kaziranga is a vast territory of elephant-grass meadows, swampy lagoons, and dense forests that magnificently spreads across 430 square kilometers on the banks of the mighty Brahmaputra.
+Kaziranga is a vast territory of elephant-grass meadows, swampy lagoons, and dense forests that magnificently spread across 430 square kilometers on the banks of the mighty Brahmaputra.
 And it is here where you can enjoy the scenic beauty I just told you about.

 A famous quote about mighty Brahmaputra “You Have To Cross It Twice” When travelling in the North-Eastern states of our country, you will hear this saying.
 If you cross the mighty river once, you have to cross it again.
 You cannot get away.

 Though I was born and raised in Assam, I had never got a chance to visit this World Heritage Site, that charms thousands of visitors every year from across the world.
-So last winter, I planned a trip to this exotic place that apparently was marked by outstanding scenic beauty.
+So last winter, I planned a trip to this exotic place that was marked by outstanding scenic beauty.

 Brief History about the Kaziranga National Park

 Kaziranga was established in 1905 to protect the dwindling species of the one-horned Rhinos by Lord Curzon of Kedleston (the then Viceroy of India) on his wife Mary Curzon’s insistence.
-Apparently, when Mary Curzon visited Kaziranga, she did not spot even a single Rhinoceros.
+When Mary Curzon visited Kaziranga, she did not spot even a single Rhinoceros.
 So she persuaded her husband to take steps to protect the species.
 So the Kaziranga proposed Reserve forest was created with an area of 232 square kilometers.

 Best Time To Visit the Kaziranga National Park